ATLAS: Adaptive Trading with LLM AgentS Through Dynamic Prompt Optimization and Multi-Agent Coordination: Experiments

-\paragraph{Assets and timeperiod.} We evaluate listed equities in three \emph{regime-specific} windows that emphasize distinct conditions: \emph{bearish-volatile} (LLY), \emph{sideways} (XOM), and \emph{bullish} (NVDA).
-Each window spans two months (Apr 28-Jun 28, 2025) \emph{with a daily decision interval}: the agent may act once per trading day.
+Specifically, we evaluate stock market decision-making across three distinct regimes: a \textbf{bearish-volatile} regime characterized by declining prices and elevated uncertainty, a \textbf{sideways} regime marked by range-bound price dynamics and limited directional trends, and a \textbf{bullish} regime defined by sustained upward momentum and comparatively favorable risk-return conditions.
+Each window spans two months (Apr 28-Jun 28, 2025) \emph{with a daily decision interval}: the agent acts once per trading day.
 This horizon is chosen to (i) capture multiple decision cycles \emph{without regime mixing}, so adaptation reflects outcomes rather than macro shifts, and (ii) preserve complete conversation history (analyst summaries, orders, prompt-evolution logs) within the context limits of all backbones, enabling fair, auditable runs across models and ablations.
+More details in App.~\ref{app:experimental-setup}.

-To avoid outcome-driven selection, assets were identified in advance using simple, transparent criteria (liquidity, sector diversity, representative regime behavior).
-ATLAS is horizon- and asset-agnostic; the same protocol applies to alternative windows or instruments, with the scoring window and scale chosen to match the volatility profile.
+The experimental setup, including the evaluation method, metrics, regime partitioning, and evaluation horizon, follows \citet{li-etal-2024-cryptotrade}, ensuring methodological consistency and fair comparison across settings.
+We explicitly account for LLM stochasticity by running each configuration \emph{three times} and reporting mean $\pm$ standard deviation, distinguishing systematic performance differences from randomness rather than single-run variability.